m4rc0nd35/test-fluid/README.md

 ### Microservice B
 ```
-- Only processing of queue
+- Only processing of lead via queue
 ```

 ### Microservice C